"...They shall mount up with wings like eagles..." Isaiah 40:31

 A view of Rising Eagle Resort as seen from the lake.

 Welcome to Rising Eagle Resort, your home away from home!
 We know that vacations do not come often enough and thus we are totally committed to help make your vacation at Rising Eagle Resort a wonderful experience for you, your family, and your friends.
-There is nothing like relaxing by a fire, listening to the sounds of nature and the water lapping against the shore, or the sight of a beautiful sunrise and sunset to restore the body, mind, and spirit.
-So come and "get away from it all" at Rising Eagle Resort!
+We have cabins available from 'Opener' weekend in May all the way thru Deer hunting in November.
+Be it relaxing by a fire, catching the 'Big one' on the lake, bird hunting in the fall, listening to the sounds of nature and the water lapping against the shore, or the sight of a beautiful sunrise and sunset .
+So come and "get away from it all", enjoy all the North country offers at Rising Eagle Resort!

 We are located in north central Minnesota in beautiful Itasca County on Big Jessie Lake, all within the boundaries of the Chippewa National Forest!
 Our location makes us the perfect choice to spend your next "up north" vacation for several reasons!